magnet-cl/django-project-template/README.md

 #### update

-  This is a shortcut method, it basically sets all keyword arguments as attributes on the calling object, then it stores ontly those values into the database.
+  This is a shortcut method, it basically sets all keyword arguments as attributes on the calling object, then it stores only those values into the database.

   To store values into the database, this method uses the `save` method with